jpettersson/autoversion/README.md

 Autoversion
 ===========

-Autoversion is a command line tool that can help you automate aspects around your [semantic versioning](http://semver.org).
+Autoversion is a command line tool that automates [semantic versioning](http://semver.org) in your application.
+The git integration can be used to get automatic atomic commits of version increments.

 Basics
 ---------